bagelbits/cornerstone-takehome/README.md

 - [x] Add searchStore method to data store
 - [x] Add pagination to DiagnosisTable
 - [x] Add filters to DiagnosisTable
+- [ ] Setup load state for filters
 - [x] Turn on edit functionality for Data Grid
-- [ ] Add updateStore method to data store
+- [x] Add updateStore method to data store
-- [ ] Hook up Data Grid cell editing to data store
+- [x] Hook up Data Grid cell editing to data store
 - [ ] Add flags for each row in data store
 - [ ] Add column for flagging rows
 - [ ] Add in sorting to Data Grid